 Nickel is used over tin because tin can only be heated to temperatures around 150 degrees Celsius.
 Both silver and nickel can be used at temperatures above 200 degrees Celsius, but nickel is less expensive and more practical to use.
 Nickel also provides unmatched resistance to corrosion, which allows them to be durable and stable at high temperatures.
 Standard plating uses roughly 27% nickel on the copper wire.
 Nickel-plated copper wires can work in extreme conditions up to 750 degree Celsius.

 There are other benefits of purchasing and using nickel-plated copper wires; such are easy welding for lead wires.
-If you need more information about these wires and how they might benefit you and your company, reach out for more details today.
+If you need more information about these wires and how they might benefit you and your company, or have more questions about using plated wires, like beryllium copper wire, reach out for more details today.